A direct controlled-phase gate between microwave photons: Cross-Kerr in 3-wave mixing

-Our Raman-assisted protocol to engineer cross-Kerr using a SQUID coupler consists on concatenating two 4-wave mixing Hamiltonian components to create an effective 6-wave mixing term.
-While this process is effective in activating the desired cross-Kerr dynamics, it does come with a few inconvenient parasitic terms.
-Notably, the most problematic ones are the always-on dispersive shifts between the cavities and the coupler, which change the effective detuning of the drive from the coherent exchange condition as a function of photon number population in the cavities.
-Furthermore, the AC Stark shift stemming from the four-wave-mixing dynamics also complicates the spectral landscape and could cause undesired frequency collisions under strong drives.
+The Raman-assisted protocol presented in this work employs a SQUID coupler and concatenates two 4-wave mixing processes to engineer an effective 6th-order Hamiltonian term (involving 2 drive photons).
+While this activates the desired cross-Kerr interaction, it also introduces parasitic effects.
+The always-on dispersive coupling between the cavities and the coupler modifies the effective drive detuning from the coherent exchange condition as a function of the cavities photon number.
+In addition, AC Stark shifts arising from the 4-wave mixing dynamics can lead to undesired frequency collisions under strong drives.
+Finally, the nonlinear mixing between all the modes that participate in the coupler junction gives rise to a spectrum of spurious transitions that constrains the choice of drive parameters.
+Although spurious transitions involving cavity modes are spectrally narrow, sufficient detuning is required to suppress off-resonant second-order processes.

-To mitigate these imperfections that stem from the 4-wave-mixing process, we can consider a tailored 3-wave mixing element instead.
-For instance, a linear inductive coupler (LINC)~\cite{maiti2025linear} or a SNAIL biased to the operating point where it only exhibits 3- and 5-wave mixing~\cite{frattini20173}.
-For the remainder of this section we focus on the SNAIL as a concrete example.
+To mitigate these imperfections, we envision replacing the SQUID coupler with a tailored 3-wave mixing element.
+For example, a linear inductive coupler (LINC)~\cite{maiti2025linear} or a Superconducting Nonlinear Asymmetric Inductive eLement (SNAIL) biased to the operating point where it only exhibits 3- and 5-wave mixing~\cite{frattini20173}.
+For the remainder of this section we focus on the latter as a concrete example.
+The SNAIL Hamiltonian is